 Unsolicited arranged marriage proposals usually come in from distant relatives and from the family-friends network.
-Women are often pressurized by overzealous family members to get married.
+Women are often pressurised by overzealous family members to get married.
 Overzealous relatives try every trick in the book to set you up.
-The seemingly random meeting with an eligible bachelor or his mom then quickly becomes obvious going by the line of questions you may have to field.
+The seemingly random meeting with an eligible bachelor or his mum then quickly becomes obvious going by the line of questions you may have to field.

 It is important not to cave into such pressures and here are some elegant ways you can say no to such arranged marriage proposals.